 - Earthquake strengthening

-- Repair or replacement of verandas, rooves, etc.
+- Repair or replacement of verandas, rooves etc.

 - Repiling

 - Exterior cleaning and painting

 - Specialist building work (e.g. stonework)

-This policy schedule allows applicants who are individuals, for-profit enterprises, mana whenua, not-for-profit organisations and registered charities.
+Applicants who are individuals, for-profit enterprises, Iwi, Hapū, not-for-profit organisations and registered charities are eligible to apply for this grant.

-To be eligible for a grant from the Built Heritage Protection Fund a heritage building or item must:
+To be eligible for a grant from the Built Heritage Protection fund an item must:

-- Be identified as a heritage building or item in SCHED1 (Schedule of Heritage Buildings and Items) of the Proposed or Operative District Plan - Meet the minimum points required under the assessment criteria attached as per the table below - Have any legal requirements necessary for the works approved by statutory bodies or organisations (e.g. building and/or resource consents from Council and archaeological authorities from Heritage New Zealand Pouhere Taonga)
+- Be identified as a Category A, B or C heritage building or item in the Operative District Plan and/or in SCHED1 (Schedule of Heritage Buildings and Items) of the Proposed District Plan; - Meet the minimum points required under the assessment criteria attached as appendix one; - Have a legal requirement for necessary works approved by statutory bodies or organisations (e.g. building and/or resource consent from Council, archaeological authorities from Heritage New Zealand Pouhere Taonga etc.)

-Heritage buildings and items are not eligible for funding if they are on land owned by:
+Items are not eligible for funding if they are owned by: